 Get exclusive member benefits & effect social change.
 Join Today

-Paronychia is an infection of the skin around the fingernails and toenails.
-Bacteria or a type of yeast called Candida cause this infection.
-Bacteria and yeast can even combine into one infection.
+Paronychia is an infection of the skin around your fingernails and toenails.
+Bacteria or a type of yeast called Candida typically cause this infection.
+Bacteria and yeast can even combine in one infection.

 Depending on the cause of the infection, paronychia may come on slowly and last for weeks or show up suddenly and last for only one or two days.
 The symptoms of paronychia are easy to spot and can usually be easily and successfully treated with little or no damage to your skin and nails.
 Your infection can become severe and even result in a partial or complete loss of your nail if it’s not treated.

 Paronychia can be either acute or chronic depending on the speed of onset, the duration, and the infecting agents.

 An acute infection almost always occurs around the fingernails and develops quickly.
 It’s usually the result of damage to the skin around the nails from biting, picking, hangnails, manicures, or other physical trauma.
 Staphylococcus and Enterococcus bacteria are common infecting agents in the case of acute paronychia.

 Chronic paronychia can occur on your fingers or toes, and it comes on slowly.
 It lasts for several weeks and often comes back.
 It’s typically caused by more than one infecting agent, often Candida yeast and bacteria.
 It’s more common in people who’re constantly working in water.
 Chronically wet skin and excessive soaking disrupts the natural barrier of the cuticle.
 This allows yeast and bacteria to grow and get underneath the skin to create an infection.

 The symptoms of both acute and chronic paronychia are very similar.
 They’re largely distinguished from each other by the speed of onset and the duration of the infection.
 Chronic infections come on slowly and last for many weeks.
 Acute infections develop quickly and don’t last long.
 Both infections can have the following symptoms: